mariosalembe23/mariosalembe23/README.md

 - 🔭 I'm Mário, Full Stack Web Developer but now focused on Front-end Development and working on the Morphosis Team.
 - I am a person who likes to gain a lot of knowledge about computing, I am obsessed to Technology!
-- Me Pergunte Sobre: Javascript, Python, C, React and Vue.js!
+- Ask me About: Javascript, Python, C, React and Vue.js!
 - I am a C language teacher. :)
 <p>
  My Soft Kills